 - Regular or baby bok choy will work.

 - This is a raw salad.
-The only ingredient cooked is the toasted ramen noodles.
+The only ingredient that has been heated is the toasted ramen noodles.

 - When buying bok choy look for firm, smooth white stalks and dark, crisp greens.

 - Give it a good rinse, toss in salad spinner and chop.

 - If your head of bok choy is quite large, use only half for this salad.
 Chop the rest and add to a stir-fry or another salad.